nacima/FTNoCSim/README.md

 For further informations please refer to the following files:
 - INSTALL.txt: instructions to install the tool
 - AUTHORS.txt: authors of the tool
-- LICENSE.txt: license under which you are allowed to use the source files